 Sawai Gandharva Sangeet Mahotsav is held to commemorate the first death anniversary of Sawai Gandharva who was a noted Hindustani vocalist.
 This biggest festival of classical music in India, is organised every year by the Arya Sangeet Prasarak Mandal, founded by Pt Bhimsen Joshi who was the disciple of Sawai Gandharva.
 Now this festival is renamed as ‘Sawai Gandharva Bhimsen Mahotsav’ s after demise of Bharat Ratna Pt Bhimsen Joshi last year.

-In 2013 Sawai Gandharva Bhimsen Mahotsav will be in second week of December.
+- In 2014 Sawai Gandharva Bhimsen Mahotsav will be celebrated in second week of December.

 The festival is usually held for three days but since this year marks the 60th year of the music fest it is held for six days.